scopyleft/documentation/incubateur/Python3-WebSockets.md

 [Django](http://djangoproject.com/) has Python3 support [starting with 1.5a1](https://www.djangoproject.com/weblog/2012/oct/25/15-alpha-1/), but has no builtin support for WebSockets, and we didn't found any third-party WebSocket-enabler app compatible with Python3 at the time we searched for one.

-So we found [Tornado](http://www.tornadoweb.org/) and [WebSocket-for-Python (ws4py)](https://github.com/Lawouach/WebSocket-for-Python) combined with [CherryPy](http://www.cherrypy.org/), which are both compatible with Python3 out of the box and provide native support for Websockets.
+So we found [Tornado](http://www.tornadoweb.org/) and [WebSocket-for-Python (Ws4py)](https://github.com/Lawouach/WebSocket-for-Python) combined with [CherryPy](http://www.cherrypy.org/), which are both compatible with Python3 out of the box and provide native support for WebSockets.

 ## Our test application: the ScopyChat™

 At first we wanted an app as simple as possible to highlight its capabilities and the underlying concepts:

-- realtime message sending through websocket, of course
+- realtime message sending through WebSockets, of course
 - message broadcasting
 - light, simple and illustrative code
 - as little dependencies as possible